frederic-perez/AmE-dictionary/data/dictionary.md

 __deep-six__ _v informal_ :three: Destroy or dispose of (something) irretrievably. _Someone had deliberately deep-sixed evidence._ _Bonuses were being deep-sixed._
 __deep<sup>1</sup>__ _adj_ :two::hammer: _Deep discounted prices._ __1g__ (Sports) Located or taking place near the outer boundaries of the area of play: _deep left field._ _Tyron Taylor throws a nice deep ball._
 __deep<sup>2</sup>__ _n_ __9__ Large in quantity or size; big: _deep cuts in the budget._ _Deep breakfast._
-__deepfake__ _n_ :two: /DEEP-fayk/ Deepfake refers to an image or recording that has been convincingly altered and manipulated to misrepresent someone as doing or saying something that was not actually done or said. _The leaked video incriminating the school’s dean was discovered to be a deepfake._
+__deepfake__ _n_ :three: /DEEP-fayk/ [:scroll: A combination of deep learning + fake.
+Coined by a user of the Reddit website.]
+Digitally manipulated images, video, or audio that make someone appear to do or say something they did not.
+Deepfake refers to an image or recording that has been convincingly altered and manipulated to misrepresent someone as doing or saying something that was not actually done or said. _The leaked video incriminating the school’s dean was discovered to be a deepfake._
 __deeply__
 __deer__ _adj_ _A deer survey._
 __deface__ _vt_ :three: __1__ To mar the surface or appearance of; disfigure. _Defacing two murals._